Return to Work After a Mental Health Leave: What a Psychological Assessment Involves

 The assessment looks at where you are now, not where you were when you went on leave.
 The psychologist evaluates your current symptoms, cognitive functioning, coping capacity, and any workplace factors that may need to be addressed for a successful return.
 The goal is to produce a clear, evidence-based report with recommendations that serve both you and your employer.

 This is not a pass/fail test.
-The assessment isn't designed to catch you out or prove you're faking.
-It's designed to answer specific referral questions: Can this person return to their role?
+The assessment is not designed to catch you out or prove you're faking.
+It answers specific referral questions: Can this person return to their role?
 Do they need accommodations?
 What supports would make the transition sustainable?

 Who Typically Requests a Return-to-Work Assessment?